-This module introduces students to key principles of scientific programming.
-Successful students understand the importance of programming in environmental sciences.
+This module has introduced students to key principles of scientific programming.
+Successful students have understood the importance of programming in environmental sciences.
 They are familiar with the fundamental principles and different programming paradigms.
-They show proficiency in identifying and formulating problems to be solved by own software.
+They show proficiency in identifying and formulating problems and are able to solve them by developing their own software.
 They are able to solve simple data conversion, analysis and modeling problems.
-They know about basic principles of digital data processing.
-They show basic proficiency how hardware and software are related.
+They know about the basic principles of digital data processing and show basic knowledge of how hardware and software are related.

-- Examples for today's use of computers and embedded systems in environmental sciences - Introduction to pure imperative as well as object oriented programming - Basic principles: numeral systems, representation of numbers and text, Boolean algebra - Solving simple numerical problem (e.g. integration, differentiation, interpolation)
+- Examples for today's use of computers and embedded systems in environmental sciences - Introduction to pure imperative as well as object oriented programming - Basic principles: numeral systems, representation of numbers and text, Boolean algebra - Solving simple numerical problems (e.g. integration, differentiation, interpolation)

-Linking software and hardware for environmental science applications Teaching methods Tuition in seminars, lectures and practical classes Entry requirements None Types of assessment Graded examination Requirements for the award of credit points Module examination grade 4.0 or better Use of module (in other study programs) None Weight towards final grade 3,125 % Person in charge of module
+• Linking software and hardware for environmental science applications Teaching methods Tuition in seminars, lectures and practical classes Entry requirements None Types of assessment Graded examination Requirements for the award of credit points Module examination grade 4.0 or better Use of module (in other study programs) None Weight towards final grade 3,125 % Person in charge of module